NYPL/metadata-documentation/resources/glossary.md

 <a name="public-order"></a>
 <dt>Public Order</dt>
 <dd>digitization request submitted to the Library by the public tracked by its sequential PO number; Public Orders often correspond to <a href="#work-orders">Work Orders</a></dd>

+<a name="public-programs-exhibitions-research-libraries"></a>
+<dt>Public Programs and Exhibitions, Research Libraries</dt>
+<dd>department responsible for exhibitions, design, public programming, and production across all Research Libraries locations</dd>

 <a name="preservation-treatment"></a>
 <dt>Preservation TreatMent</dt>